A joint voxel flow-phase field framework for ultra-long microstructure evolution prediction with physical regularization: Methods

 For notational convenience, we denote the collection of optical flows and the fusion mask as the voxel flow $F_{t+1}$.
 Equation~(\ref{eq:It+1}) can then be compactly written as

 indicating that predicting $I_{t+1}$ reduces to estimating the voxel flow $F_{t+1}$.

 To enable joint simulation and quantitative analysis, we introduce a forward--reverse colormap mapping between images and underlying phase-field configurations, as illustrated in figure \ref{fig:method}(d).
 For the grain growth model, each color in the turbo colormap corresponds to a distinct grain order parameter $\eta_i \in [0,1]$, $i = 1,2,\ldots,N_g$, where $N_g$ is the total number of grains.
-In the forward mapping, a grain index matrix with values $\{0,1,2,\ldots,N_g\}$ is constructed, where $0$ denotes grain boundaries, and each index is mapped to an RGB value using the colormap.
+In the forward mapping, a grain index matrix with values $\{0,1,2,\ldots,N_g\}$ is constructed, where 0 denotes grain boundaries, and each index is mapped to an RGB value using the colormap.
 To reconstruct phase-field data from predicted images, a reverse mapping is performed: for each pixel, its RGB value is compared with the colormap using the Euclidean distance in RGB space, and the closest match $i$ is selected to recover $\eta_i = 1$ and $\eta_j = 0$ for $j \neq i$.
+Pixels identified as grain boundaries (index 0) are assigned $\eta_i = 0$ for all order parameters $i = 1,2,\ldots, N_g$.
+Because this reverse mapping assigns each pixel to a single grain index, the reconstructed field has sharp interfaces between grains and grain boundaries, in contrast to the diffuse interfaces characteristic of the phase-field representation, in which $\eta_i$ varies smoothly across a finite-width boundary.
+We do not apply any smoothing to the reconstructed field prior to phase-field integration.
+Instead, the sharp reconstructed configuration is used directly as the initial condition, and the phase-field solver self-relaxes the interfaces to their equilibrium diffuse width during the first steps of the corrective simulation.
+Because the gradient-energy term in the free-energy functional (Eq. (\ref{eq:graingrowth})) penalizes sharp gradients in $\eta_i$, the interfaces rapidly evolve toward their equilibrium diffuse profile, restoring physical consistency before subsequent VFN prediction resumes.
 For spinodal decomposition, reconstruction is simpler, as the concentration field is obtained by interpolating the RGB values along the colormap to the interval $(0,1)$.
 This forward--reverse mapping establishes a bijective correspondence between phase-field data and image representation, enabling seamless transitions between simulation and prediction and ensuring that predicted images can be analyzed in the same manner as PF simulation outputs.